ellipsis/ellipsis/README.md

 ellipsis is a package manager for dotfiles.

 ### Features
-- Creating new modules is trivial (any git repository is already a module).
+- Creating new packages is trivial (any git repository is already a package).
-- Ellipsis modules make it easy to share specific bits of your dotfiles.
+- Ellipsis packages make it easy to share specific bits of your dotfiles.
 Say a friend wants to test out your ZSH setup but doesn't want to adopt the madness that is your Vim config?
 No problem, he can just `ellipsis install github-user/dot-zsh`